 The company has a clean, simple logo that communicates some of what it is about via the typeface and design, but to fully get Anthropologie as a brand, you need to interact with more than just its logo.

-You might see an advertisement in the press or online, or visit a store.
+You might see an advertisement in the press or an instagram post, or visit a store.
 You'll experience the products, the way they are photographed, the shop layout, your interaction with the sales assistant and so on.
 These are all brand touchpoints that build a picture of what the company is about.

 Anthropologie sells fashion, home accessories and art that feel like they've been curated from all over the world, they're unusual, colourful and authentic and with a sense of adventure and travel.

 The logo by itself cannot communicate all of this.
 (Those that try, will almost certainly fail).

 When thinking about your brand and your business, you need to think about all of the ways in which your customers experience what you do.
 What do those things say about you?